Chapter 2:

 The Krastas College of War.
 October 18, 1434.

-One boy took a breath of the thin air and nudged his friend.
+One boy breathed in the thin mountain air and nudged his friend.
 “Can you feel it?
 This is our chance to crush those Forsgailte bastards!”

 “It's a chance to not die to some spear, you mean,” another boy sneered.
 “Soldiers like us’ll get torn up.
 That’s all we’ll get.”